gshipley/enterprise_training/AdminTraining.md

 ##**Viewing HAProxy information**

 OpenShift Enterprise provides a dashboard that will give users relevant information about the status of the HAProxy gear that is balancing and managing load between the application gears.
-The dashboard provides visibility into metrics such as process id, uptime, system limits, current connections, and running tasks.
+This dashboard provides visibility into metrics such as process id, uptime, system limits, current connections, and running tasks.
 To view the HAProxy dashboard, open your web browser and enter the following URL:

 	http://scaledapp-ose.example.com/haproxy-status/